Reviews You Can Rely On

 Measured Weight 3.44 lbs

 The Craftsman V20 1/2-In Drill/Driver isn't our top recommendation if you are shopping on a budget and looking to use this tool as the foundation for your eventual cordless tool collection.
-We don't think the library of compatible tools is as popular or readily available as other battery systems, and it's overall much smaller as well.
+We don't think the library of compatible tools is as popular or readily available as other battery systems, and it's much smaller overall.
 Combined with the fact that you usually only get a single battery to use across multiple tools, we suggest investing a bit more if you plan to procure more cordless versions of your favorite tools in the future.
-Despite that, we were overall impressed with the performance of the Craftsman given its affordable nature and would readily recommend it if you're planning to buy only a drill.
-Of course, if the craftsman is still a little outside of your budget, you might consider the even more affordable Black+Decker 20V Max Drill/Driver LDX120C.
+Despite that, we were impressed with the performance of the Craftsman given its affordable nature and would readily recommend it if you're planning to buy only a drill.
+Of course, if the craftsman is still a little outside your budget, you might consider the even more affordable Black+Decker 20V Max Drill/Driver LDX120C.
 The Black+Decker also features a compact design with a 20V boost to match.
 However, it follows in the shadow of the Craftsman, and if you can spare the extra couple of bucks, the Craftsman is a good purchase that won't drain your pockets.

 Read more: Craftsman V20 1/2-In.
 Drill/Driver Kit CMCD700C1 review